<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 Definition of qualification for facilities and equipment: the final series of inspections and tests to ensure that critical requirements necessary for related product quality are satisfied and that documents and procedures necessary to properly operate and maintain the system are in place.

 Qualification is the process of proving that facilities and equipment work properly to deliver quality results, which fulfil the intended purpose in accordance to the user requirement specification (URS).
-Apart from regulatory compliance and stipulation, qualification is paramount to ensuring the preservation of product quality, continuity of supply, and a healthy, effective outcome for consumers and patients.
+Apart from regulatory compliance and stipulation, qualification is paramount to ensuring the preservation of product quality, continuity of supply and a healthy, effective outcome for consumers and patients.

 GAMP 5